viledissociation/Colonel-Sanders-RAT/README.md

 # CONTACT

 Currently, this is privated and paid.
 If you want to purchase it then contact me.

 It will be open sourced after it starts getting a fair amount of detections.

+(I am most likely to respond on discord first)

 Discord: sliwka.uwu

 Session: 05acd1e200a61ebb08ccacc9467d14e492b65c1528784ae6d2c6be39dc5efe1e6d

 Telegram: https://t.me/walterwhite2137

 Matrix.org: @sliwka_:matrix.org